SharkSnack/shiren-2/content/dungeons/7-sealed-room.md

 #### Strategy

-There's a 30% chance for Golden Stairs to be hidden inside a wall tile between 6\~10F.<br/>You'll return to 11F after exiting from the Golden Interval area.
+There's a 30% chance for Golden Stairs to be hidden in a wall tile between 6\~10F.<br/>You'll return to 11F after exiting from the Golden Interval area.

 Snacky appears between 1\~2F and can cause enemy monsters to level up.<br/>If you're unlucky, you can end up with an Iai or other strong monster roaming the floor.<br/>Aside from that, the monster table doesn't include anything threatening.